-If you’re thinking of starting an aquarium, there are a few things you need to take into account before you get started.
+If you’re considering starting an aquarium, there are a few things you need to consider before you get started.
 Here’s a quick guide on how to properly set up an aquarium.

 This article will guide you through everything you need to consider to set up an aquarium, step by step.

 - Clean the tank.
 Rinse the aquarium with tap water and dry it with a paper towel.

 - Add the substrate to the aquarium.
 Add at least 2 inches of substrate.